-Author has written 4 stories for Harry Potter, and Warhammer.
+Author has written 5 stories for Harry Potter, Warhammer, DC Superheroes, and Marvel.

 My username was taken from a minor character in Kim Newman's Anno Dracula.
 (The same character appears in Drachenfels, also by Kim Newman (who was using the pseudonym Jack Yeovil at the time.)

 (I love Kim Newman's stuff, but I don't know if I'd feel comfortable writing fanfiction for a book that is already a kind of fanfiction.)

 The Harry Potter books were a big part of my life when I was growing up, and there is such a wealth of related merchandise, films and games, and also fanfiction, that there need never be an end to my obsession.
 So Harry Potter was an obvious choice when I decided to write fanfiction; I've read some excellent Harry Potter fics.

 Many AU stories are built around the conceit of 'for the want of a nail', where one tiny change to a story causes big, sweeping changes.
 That's sort of what Chaos Theory is all about (in my limited understanding of it, at least): basically, it's impossible to perfectly predict the future down to the last detail because there are so many millions of tiny contributing factors that can change what is going to happen, in some small way.

 And that's what I had in mind when I came up with Broken Lives.